Shukran Market

 Design Process

-Market research is key!
-Buyer personas shape the UI to better balance simplicity and intuitiveness.
-I researched online shopping and same-day experiences for major brand and direct key competitors, such as Amazon and Amazon Fresh, Target, Instacart, etc.
+Market research and competitive analysis of online shopping and same-day experiences for major brand and direct key competitors, such as Amazon and Amazon Fresh, Instacart, and ethnic-specific platforms such as Weee! found that no existing platform combines nearby geographic discovery with added cultural authenticity and small business support.

 Design Process